25daysofserverless

 How can I rollback if a conversion goes wrong in production?

 Always keep a backup of the original data or keep the original varchar column alongside a new datetime column until you’re 100% sure the conversion is correct.
 Use transactions and rollback plans.
-Connect to microsoft exchange server in outlook a comprehensive guide 2026
+Copy a table in sql server access step by step guide: SQL Server to Access, Import, Link, Data Migration Tutorial 2026

 Are there any automation tips for ongoing data quality?